-Featured snippets are a growing area of focus in SEO, particularly for those who are already in the top 10 search results for target keywords.
-The key to being rewarded with a featured snippet from Google is to understand the ins-and-outs of the steps you must follow to show Google that you are answering the searcher's query to a high standard, thus satisfying the user’s search intent.
+Featured snippets are a growing area of focus in SEO.
+It is no wonder when they have the ability to bring in a large quantity of traffic to your website by getting your site ranking in the prestigious "position zero" above all other results on the SERP.
+But in order to be awarded with a featured snippet, you must show Google that you are answering the searcher's query to a high standard, thus satisfying the user’s search intent.

 At Reboot, we are self-professed Featured Snippet Champions.
 The Content Marketing team work hard to ensure their content is perfectly optimised to earn a featured snippet for our clients.
 For one client, we successfully achieved 9 featured snippets and 63 SERP features (including image packs and site links) in just a couple of months.

-Read on to hear about our top tips and tricks for getting your content ranking in the prestigious “Position 0”.
+Read on to hear about our top tips and tricks for getting your content rewarded with a featured snippet.

 Table of Contents: